Howarang12/100devs-group-project/README.md

 For keys, create a keys.js file in the config folder and input the info found in ./config/keyFormat.js.
 This was done in place of using .env <br />

 Optimizations in the future: <br />
--Create individual pages to comment on
+-Create individual pages to comment on <br />
 -Allow users to reply to other user replies